The metal-insulator transition in disordered solids: How theoretical prejudices influence its characterization. A critical review of analyses of experimental data: Comparison with other solids

-Our Figure \ref{misra} displays such a comparison of numerically differentiated $\sigma(T)$ data and analytical differentiation of augmented power law fits to these data.
-The non-trivial point in numerical differentiation is to find a compromise between two contradictory demands on the window width: On the one hand, the window shifted along the $\ln \sigma (\ln T)$ curves has to be sufficiently wide to damp the random fluctuations; on the other hand, it has to be kept sufficiently small, so that not too much of the low-$T$ part of $w(T)$ is lost.
-Therefore, we use here a window of variable width: At low $T$, we consider the first two data points, then the first three points, and so on, until the $\ln T$ window reaches the width 0.3.
-Then, we hold the width constant and shift the window along the curve.
-This procedure is not ideal, but it seems to be the best what one can do in this case.
+Our Figure \ref{misra} compares $w(T)$ relations resulting from the numerical differentiation of the original data with estimates obtained by the analytical differentiation of augmented power law fits.
+In the former approach, it was non-trivial to find a good compromise between two contradictory demands on the window width: On the one hand, the window shifted along the $\ln \sigma (\ln T)$ curves has to be sufficiently wide to damp the random fluctuations; on the other hand, it has to be kept sufficiently small so that not too much of the low-$T$ part of $w(T)$ is lost.
+Therefore, we use here a window of variable width: At low $T$, we consider the first two data points, then the first three points, and so on until the $\ln T$ window reaches the width 0.3; after this, we hold the width constant and shift the window along the curve.
+This approach is not ideal, but it seems to be the best one can do in this case.
 Certainly, it might overvalue random fluctuations at low $T$.

-In the present case, at about 8~K, our Fig.\ \ref{misra} shows a qualitative change in the behavior of the $w(T)$ obtained by means of numerical differentiation.
-Below about 8~K, these $w(T)$ exhibit pronounced upturn-like deviations from the analytically differentiated fits to the data above 8~K. These upturns have qualitatively the same shape for all samples, for the samples classified as insulating in Ref.\ \onlinecite{Mis.etal.11}, as well as for the samples considered to be metallic therein.
-Hence, it is unlikely that they occur only by chance.
+At about 8~K, our Figure \ref{misra} shows a qualitative change in the behavior of the $w(T)$ curves obtained by numerical differentiation.
+Below this threshold, they exhibit pronounced upturn-like deviations from the analytically differentiated augmented power law fits to the $\sigma(T)$ data points between 8 and about 50~K. Remarkably, these upturns have qualitatively the same shape for all the samples considered here, independently of $R_0$, the sheet resistance at 5~K, and independently of whether $w(T)$ decreases of increases with $T$ above 10~K. Hence, it is unlikely that they occur only by chance.

+We stress that these upturns are not only present in the $w(T)$ of the samples with $R_0 \ge 23.77\ \rm{k \Omega}$, classified as insulating in Ref.\ \onlinecite{Mis.etal.11}, but also in the $w(T)$ of the samples with $R_0 \le 21.54\ \rm{k \Omega}$, considered as metallic therein.
+Because this feature is not compatible with the hypothetically metallic $\sigma(T)$ being described by an augmented power law, its presence questions the sample classification in Ref.\ \onlinecite{Mis.etal.11}.

 The amplitude of the upturns decreases with $R_0$.
 This might be related to the onset of this feature being shifted to lower $T$ with decreasing $R_0$.
-To some extent this finding resembles results for amorphous Si$_{1-x}$Ni$_x$, where the upturn is shifted to lower and lower $T$ when the MIT is approached.\cite{Moe.etal.99}
+To some extent, this finding resembles results for insulating samples of amorphous Si$_{1-x}$Ni$_x$; in that case, the $w(T,x = {\rm const.})$ exhibit pronounced upturns which are shifted to lower $T$ with increasing $x$, see Figure 7 of Ref.\ \onlinecite{Moe.etal.99}.
+Compare also Figures \ref{w_fig_cond} and \ref{cdse2} in our review, regarding GeSb$_2$Te$_4$ and CdSe:In, respectively.